Champions League last-16 draw mistakes: Man Utd not in pot for Atletico draw after wrongly paired with Vill...

 United ended up being drawn against French giants Paris Saint-Germain, who qualified after finishing second in Group A behind City.

-The heavyweight tie will see Lionel Messi and Cristiano Ronaldo renew their on-field rivarly, with the former having joined PSG after leaving Barcelona in the summer and the latter returning to Old Trafford from Juventus in a £20 million ($27m) deal in October.
+The heavyweight tie would have seen Lionel Messi and Cristiano Ronaldo renew their on-field rivarly, with the former having joined PSG after leaving Barcelona in the summer and the latter returning to Old Trafford from Juventus in a £20 million ($27m) deal in October.

 PSG and United last met in the Champions League at the same point in 2018-19, with the Premier League outfit progressing on away goals after a dramatic 3-1 second-leg win at Parc des Princes.